nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Some example commands you can try:

-* `view 1`: Views the 1st student show in the student list.
+* `view 1`: Views the first student show in the student list.
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds a student named `John Doe` to the TutAssistor.
 * `addtoclass si/3 tc/1`: Adds the 3rd student in the student list to the 1st class in the tuition class list.
 * `deleteclass 2`: Deletes the 2nd class shown in the tuition class list.